stavxyz/figit/README.md

 gimages
 =======

-Upload images to your GitHub Enterprise account.
+Upload images to your GitHub Enterprise account!

+:camera: for your :octocat:

 ```
 gimage ~/Desktop/ascreenshot.png